-I got to thinking today of how much more readily we accept the reality of optical illusions over ‘rational’ illusions.
-Is it because the optical ones are easier to spot?
-We have such deep seated faith in what we think.
+I was thinking today about how readily we accept the reality of optical illusions over reasoning illusions.
+Certainly, the optical illusions are easier to spot.
+I imagine reason based illusions are not easy to notice because we have such deep-seated faith in what we think.

-Thinking is a sixth sense, you could say, but why do we trust this ‘thinking sense’ so deeply?
-From my “symptoms point of view” I would guess we trust it as deeply as we do because we need to.
-That is obvious I suppose; although it is funny how the obvious can so easily get overlooked.
+Why do we trust our thinking sixth sense so deeply?
+From a symptoms point of view (p.141), we trust thought as deeply as we do simply because we need to.
+That is obvious I suppose, although it is curious how easy it is to overlook the obvious.

-(1) Yes, this gives another angle on the insightful, The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.
+(1) Chapter 2 reveals the defective character of our biases and aesthetics, The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.